-Trainees will maintain a 50% timetable throughout the summer term (Phase 3).
+Trainees will increase their timetable to 80% for 6 weeks in the summer term (Phase 3).
 For some subjects this may be problematic so schools should provide enrichment activities for trainees for example; participating in a school trip; one to one support with SEND or more able pupils; transition activities; organising events for activity day/week.